 For sure, SAP can co-innovate with supply chain and ERP customers, but what remains to be seen is whether the company can edge more into line of business applications where the competition is fierce.

-Become cloud first and bring customers along.
 SAP had allowed customers to choose on-premises vs. cloud and licensing vs. subscriptions.
 Now the plan is to move customers to the cloud on a faster timeline.

 The catch here is that SAP will want its customers on its data model with its suite of apps.
 The challenge is customers will certainly want one data model, but one that spans multiple applications and vendors.